You have the right to make a complaint about any aspect of NHS care, treatment or service, and this is written into the NHS Constitution on GOV.UK.

-If your care is funded or arranged by your local authority, you may wish to raise the issues with the care provider in the first instance.
+If your care is funded or arranged by your local council, you may wish to raise the issues with the care provider in the first instance.

-If you'd prefer not to do that, you can raise your concerns directly with the local authority.
+If you'd prefer not to do that, you can raise your concerns directly with your local council.

 Complaining about the use of the Mental Health Act

-If you wish to make a complaint about a mental health service, you should either contact the service provider or the local CCG.
+If you wish to make a complaint about a mental health service, you should either contact the service provider or the local ICB.

 But if you wish to complain about the use of the Mental Health Act on someone detained in hospital or put on a guardianship or under a community treatment order, complain to the Care Quality Commission (CQC).